 Good afternoon Chairperson Bonds and members of the Committee.
 I am grateful for the opportunity to speak with you today.
-My name is Eliana Golding, and I am a housing policy analyst at the DC Fiscal Policy Institute.
+My name is Eliana Golding, and I am a housing policy analyst at the DC Fiscal Policy Institute (DCFPI).
 DCFPI is a non-profit organization that promotes budget choices to address DC’s economic and racial inequities and to build widespread prosperity in the District of Columbia, through independent research and policy recommendations.
 DCFPI is a member of the Public Housing Advocates and Organizers Coalition.

 Today, I would like to focus my testimony on: